nestybox/sysbox-ee/README.md

 This launches a system container.
-Looks very much like a regular container, except that within it you can now run system software such as Docker, Kubernetes, etc.  without any special configurations or complexity, and securely (no privileged containers!).
+Looks very much like a regular container, except that within it you can now run system software such as Docker, Kubernetes, etc.  seamlessly, without complicated Docker run commands or complex images, and securely (no privileged containers!).

+The [Sysbox Quickstart Guide](docs/quickstart/README.md) and the [Nestybox Blog Site](https://blog.nestybox.com) have many usage examples.

 Note that if you omit the `--runtime` option, Docker will use its default `runc` runtime to launch regular containers (rather than system containers).
 It's perfectly fine to run system containers launched with Docker + Sysbox alongside regular Docker containers; they won't conflict and can co-exist side-by-side.

-The [Sysbox Quickstart Guide](docs/quickstart/README.md) and the [Nestybox Blog Site](https://blog.nestybox.com) have many usage examples.

 ## Sysbox Features